tiby312/broccoli-project/report/src/ch13-how-to-make-aabb.md

 So far we've talked about how aabbs can be stored in a Tree.
 For example we recommended populating it with `BBox<N,&mut T>`.
-But we havent talked about how you would generate such a struct.
+But we haven't talked about how you would generate such a struct.

 In some dynamic systems, every particle has a position and maybe a radius, and then from the position and radius an aabb can be generated.
 So what you store in your tree might look something like this: